demarcosergio/QuChallenge/README.md

 - `FindDiagonally()`

 These methods find the words in the matrix vertically, horizontally, and diagonally, respectively.
 Each method takes a word as a parameter and returns an `IEnumerable` of strings with the results.

+## Tests

+The test suite includes tests for the following scenarios:

+FindHorizontally_FindsWordInMatrix_ReturnsCorrectResult(): This test checks if the WordFinder class can find a word horizontally in the matrix and return the correct result.

+FindVertically_FindsWordInMatrix_ReturnsCorrectResult(): This test checks if the WordFinder class can find a word vertically in the matrix and return the correct result.

+FindDiagonally_FindsWordInMatrix_ReturnsCorrectResult(): This test checks if the WordFinder class can find a word diagonally in the matrix and return the correct result.

+FindAllPositions_FindsWordInMatrix_ReturnsEmptyResult(): This test checks if the WordFinder class returns an empty result when it fails to find the word in the matrix.